-Current Status: (updated April 02012) Presently our active and fully funded projects are building the monument scale 10,000 Year Clock, Revive and Restore, the PanLex project, The Interval, and the Seminar and Event series.
+Current Status: (updated Jan 02016) Presently our active and fully funded projects are building the monument scale 10,000 Year Clock, Revive and Restore, the PanLex project, The Interval, and the Seminar and Event series.
 The monthly Seminar series hosted by Stewart Brand is our most successful outreach project to date, and is listened to or viewed by several hundred thousand people per month (podcast).
 Revive and Restore is spinning off as it’s own non profit entity this year and we are proud to see them fledge.
 The first monument scale Clock project, called Clock One, is under construction in high desert of Texas.
-A team of over ten engineers and fabricators are now working on the large designs, prototypes, and underground building technology.
+A team of dozens of engineers, fabricators, and on site construction crew are now working on the Clock elements, and underground excavation.
 We have already completed a large portion of the underground construction and some of the first full size Clock parts are now complete.

 Long Now has several projects that are on “life support” which are funded from our general fund or occasional small grants.
 These are projects that we would like to do a lot more with if we can find the funding.
 Currently these projects include The Rosetta Project & Long Bets.
 The majority of our general funding comes from private grants, and increasingly from our membership program.